 Reward yourself with a ten or fifteen minute break for ever solid hour of work you do.
 If you can bear the thought, turn your phone off, or put it in another room so that you won't be distracted by it.
 Pull up a 12-hour video of white noise, plug in your headphones and eliminate distractions.

-relaxation turning into an excuse to not do the things that need doing.
+Sometimes it's okay to relax and do nothing, but be careful of relaxation turning into an excuse to not do the things that need doing.
+Image from here. |

 Each person is different, so methods for decreasing procrastination will vary from person to person, of course.
 The important thing is to find the strategies that work best for you.
 While it's hard to expect that procrastination will be entirely eliminated, reducing its occurrence can have a huge positive impact on daily functioning.